-Initially released in 2007, Theano is an open-source Python library that helps you define, optimize, and evaluate mathematical expression efficiently.
+Initially released in 2007, Theano is an open-source Python library that helps you define, optimize, and evaluate mathematical expressions efficiently.
 It is primarily designed to handle tasks that require large neural network algorithms used in deep learning.

 It takes your structures and transforms them into efficient code that uses NumPy, an efficient native library.
 It then compiles the code and runs it efficiently on either CPU or GPU architectures.

-Theano applies a number of clever code optimizations (such as merge graph, add canonicalization, reduce memory footprint) to extract the maximum performance from your hardware.
+Theano applies a number of clever code optimizations (such as merge graphs, add canonicalization, reduce memory footprint) to extract the maximum performance from your hardware.

 10. Apache Mahout

 Plus Point: Best option for data scientists, statisticians, and mathematicians.

-Mahout includes matrix and vector libraries, comes with support for Complementary Naive Bayes and Distributed Naive Bayes classification implementations.
+Mahout includes matrix and vector libraries and comes with support for Complementary Naive Bayes and Distributed Naive Bayes classification implementations.
 Also, it has distributed fitness function capabilities for evolutionary programming.